I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_fsrtl_per_stream_context.md

 ## Members

+`Links`

+Link for this structure in the list of all per-stream context structures associated with the same file stream. <a href="..\ntifs\nf-ntifs-fsrtlinsertperstreamcontext.md">FsRtlInsertPerStreamContext</a> inserts this member into the list of all per-stream context structures for a file stream.
+To get a pointer to the head of the list from a file object, use the <a href="..\ntifs\nf-ntifs-fsrtlgetperstreamcontextpointer.md">FsRtlGetPerStreamContextPointer</a> macro, and cast the result to a <b>PFSRTL_ADVANCED_FCB_HEADER</b> pointer.
+The list pointer is the <b>FilterContexts</b> member in the advanced file control block (FCB) header structure for the file stream.

+`OwnerId`

+Pointer to a filter-driver-allocated variable that uniquely identifies the owner of the per-stream context structure.
+The format of this variable is filter-driver-specific.
+Filter writers should choose a value that is both meaningful and convenient, such as the address of a driver object or device object.
+Filter drivers must set this member to a non-<b>NULL</b> value.

+`InstanceId`

+Pointer to a filter-driver-allocated variable that can be used to distinguish among per-stream context structures created by the same filter driver.
+The format of this variable is filter-driver-specific.
+Filter writers should choose a value that is both meaningful and convenient, such as the address of the stream context object for the file stream.
+(To get this address from a file object, use the <a href="..\ntifs\nf-ntifs-fsrtlgetperstreamcontextpointer.md">FsRtlGetPerStreamContextPointer</a> macro.)

+This member is optional and can be <b>NULL</b>.

 `FreeCallback`

 Pointer to a callback routine that frees the per-stream context structure.
 This routine and its parameters are defined as follows: